Vinyl77/Weather-Dashboard/README.md

 # Application

-* City current weather is searchable by information put in the input and button pressed *
+*City current weather is searchable by information put in the input and button pressed *City 5 day forecast is appended when entered
+*Search History appended on a list below search form.
+*Search History is loaded to local storage.

+# Issues
+*Still haven't figured out how to make search history clickable to be presented with current and future data